ietf-gitwg/using-github/draft-ietf-git-using-github.md

 adopted by a Working Group are already sufficiently mature that a looser process is not beneficial.
 The primary reason to grant editors more discretionary power is to improve the speed with which changes can be made.
-The risk is that design changes might not always reflect the consensus of the Working Group.
+The risk is that design changes might not always reflect the consensus of the Working Group or that the need for consensus on an issue is not identified.

 Changes made by editors under this process do not completely lack oversight.
 GitHub and git provide tools for ensuring that changes are tracked and can be